devendersharma-mset/python-selenium-hudl/README.md

 - **selenium.webdriver**: The Selenium API used by both page objects and WebDriver manager.
 - **report.html**: HTML test report generated by pytest-html.
 - **docs/**: Auto-generated API documentation from code comments using pdoc3.
-- **Dockerfile**: Enables running tests, generating reports, and documentation in a containerized environment.

 ## Generating Allure Reports